Social security in Germany: Unemployment benefit I

-Unemployed benefit is paid to workers who have contributed at least during 12 months in a 30 month period preceding their loss of a job.
-The allowance is paid for 12 months to claimants below the age of 50.
-Above the age of 50 the allowance period climbs up to 24 months at the age of 58, provided the claimant has contributed for at least 48 months.
-Claimants get 60% of their previous net salary (capped at the social security ceiling), or 67% for claimants with children.
-The maximum benefit is therefore 2382,60 euros (in 2021).
+Unemployment benefit is paid to workers who have contributed for at least 12 months within a 30-month period preceding the loss of their job.
+The allowance is generally paid for 12 months; for claimants aged 50 and older, the duration increases incrementally up to 24 months for those aged 58 and older, provided they have contributed for at least 48 months.
+Beneficiaries receive 60% of their previous net salary and 67% if they have children, capped at the social security contribution ceiling.
+As of 2026, the maximum monthly benefit amount is 3,039.90 EUR (60%) or 3,393.90 EUR (67% for claimants with children).